Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Experiment

 \subsubsection{Baseline Methods}

 We evaluate both traditional and learning-based baselines.
 Traditional methods include BM3D \cite{dabov2007image} and A-BM3D \cite{tibbs2018denoising} for single-image denoising, and Drizzle \cite{fruchter2002drizzle} for multi-image reconstruction from aligned exposures.
-Since learning-based denoising baselines were primarily studied for consumer CMOS cameras, we adapt them to scientific CCD data for evaluation.
 Learning-based baselines include supervised methods trained with direct paired data or PMN \cite{feng2023learnability}, as well as self-supervised approaches including Noise2Noise (N2N) \cite{lehtinen2018noise}, ELD \cite{cao2023physics}, SFRN \cite{zhang2021rethinking}, PNNP \cite{feng2023physics}, and NMOH \cite{li2025noise}.
-Implementation details of baseline approaches are outlined in the Appendix.
+Implementation details of baseline approaches are outlined in the Appendix E.